Yūto Nagatomo: Marseille

 On 31 August 2020, Nagatomo signed with Ligue 1 club Marseille on a free transfer.
 He made his first appearance for the club in a 1–1 league draw against Lille on 20 September 2020.

 Return to FC Tokyo

 Upon the expiry of his Marseille contract, on 12 September 2021, he rejoined his boyhood club, FC Tokyo.
-On 18 September 2021, Nagatomo make his first appearance for the club against Yokohama FC for the time since leaving for Europe 10 years ago.
+On 18 September 2021, Nagatomo made his first appearance for the club against Yokohama FC for the time since leaving for Europe 10 years ago.

 International career

 Nagatomo during the 2018 FIFA World Cup Round of 16 match between Belgium and Japan on 2 July 2018.

 Nagatomo earned his first international cap for Japan on 24 May 2008 in a friendly against Ivory Coast.
 His first international goal was scored in a friendly against Syria held on 13 November 2008.
 Nagatomo was also a member of the Japan U-21 team for the 2008 Summer Olympics.